npetrangelo/ultri-websites/platform.ultri.com/docs/developer/backend/prerequisites/index.md

 # Prerequisites for developing the Infrastructure

-1. Git
-2. GitHub account and ssh key
-3. GitHub Flow
-4. Docker installed
+1. Docker installed
-5. Makecert with local cert authority
+2. Makecert with local cert authority
-6. A valid `.env` file
+3. A valid `.env` file

 ## Useful but not required